From rotating attractors to extremal black holes with axionic hair: Attractors

+Although we have not been able to {extend the perturbative solution} beyond first order in $g_{_{\psi\gamma\gamma}}$ in closed form, the leading axion correction already exhibits a nontrivial feature.

 Here $C_1$ and $C_2$ are integration constants, and $(a,Q_e,Q_m)$ are the NHEKN rotation and charge parameters.
 Although the explicit form of $\psi_1$ is cumbersome, a quick inspection shows that it has a potential singular structure.
 The $\operatorname{arctanh}u$ and $\log(1-u^{2})$ terms encode potential logarithmic divergences at the poles $u=\pm 1$.
-One can use the constants $C_1$ and $C_2$ to cancel the divergence at either $u=1$ or $u=-1$, but not at both poles simultaneously for generic dyonic data $(Q_e,Q_m)\neq(0,0)$.
-By contrast, the solution can be made everywhere regular on the horizon when the background is purely electric or purely magnetic.
+By expanding the solution in series around $u=\pm 1$, one sees that the free constant $C_1$ {can be chosen} to cancel the divergence at either $u=1$ or $u=-1$, but not at both poles simultaneously for generic dyonic data {$Q_eQ_m\neq 0$}.
+More explicitly, defining